Activities in Korea - Lion Corporation (Korea)

 With the aim to teach correct oral care to elementary school students, the Lion Group has held the Oral Health Event of Tooth Brushing for Children since 1932.
 Started in Japan, the event is presently held in countries and regions across Asia.

-CJ Lion has held the Oral Health Event of Tooth Brushing for Children since 2009, and, in 2016, 12 elementary schools in South Korea with approximately 1,400 students joined the event.
+LCK has held the Oral Health Event of Tooth Brushing for Children since 2009, and, in 2016, 12 elementary schools in South Korea with approximately 1,400 students joined the event.
 In total, about 5,550 children have participated in this event.

 Educational Activities for Hygiene Care Habits